mukulsagvekar/trending-youtube-videos-stats/README.md

 # trending-youtube-videos-stats

-Objective: to build a data pipeline to load and transform data using AWS and Snowflake and used visualize the data using Tableau.
+Objective: To build a data pipeline to load and transform data using AWS and Snowflake and used visualize the data using Tableau.

 The data is available on kaggle - https://www.kaggle.com/datasets/datasnaek/youtube-new It consists of structured as well as semi-structured (json) data.